tidy-dev-team/tidy-reverse-layout/README.md

 - **Text Direction Adjustment**: Flips text alignment from left to right and vice versa
 - **Hebrew Translation**: Automatically translates English text to Hebrew
 - **Design System Integration**: Works with components, component sets, and instances
+- **Cross-Page Component Search**: Finds RTL components across all pages in the Figma file
 - **Clear Error Handling**: Provides detailed notifications for troubleshooting

 ## How It Works